 MOOCing the Classroom

-Noor’s course has been run twice through the rapidly growing, MOOC platform Coursera, generating enrollments of ~30,000 for each iteration.
+Noor’s course has run twice through the rapidly growing, MOOC platform Coursera, generating enrollments of ~30,000 for each iteration.
 It will be offered again in January 2014 as part of Coursera’s new Signature Track, an option allowing students to earn a Verified Certificate rather than the standard Statement of Accomplishment normally granted to those completing the online course.

 A commercial company, Coursera is perhaps the most well-known MOOC provider, offering the most courses—over 400—from more than 80 colleges and universities.
 The platform is supported by funding in excess of $65 million from venture capital firms, educational investment firms, the World Bank, its university partners, and other sources.
 Coursera’s numbers might surprise those not aware of the interest in MOOCs at the moment: over 4 million students have enrolled in the platform’s courses, with 180,000 taking part in the most popular course.

 But Coursera is not the only platform in the MOOC world.
 Another major player is edX, the MOOC provider that delivered the Circuits and Electronics course to 155,000 students.
 A non-profit initiative founded by MIT and Harvard with $33 million in funding, one of edX’s main goals, in addition to providing online learning, is “conducting and publishing significant research on how students learn.”
 The open-source platform offers fewer courses than Coursera—currently 56 from 28 XConsortium college and university partners—but is also growing quickly, having enrolled its millionth student in June, 2013.